AngusMonroe/Intelligent-interrogation/README.md

 The main function of the project is as follows:

-- use 'jieba' to divide words
+- use jieba to divide words
 - use TF-IDF to extract keywords
 - use Word2vec to build model
 - use Levenshtein to searching targets